ImMnan/Helm-crane-k8s/README.md

 ```

 #### [4.4] Additional basic configurations
 - Please avoid switching the `serviceAccount.create`  to `yes`, as serviceAccount other than `default` will cause issues with Blazemeter crane deployments.
-Though I have setup code which will successfully create a new serviceAccount and assign it to all resources in this Helm chart, this is something we need to avoid for now.
+Though I have set up a code that will successfully create a new serviceAccount and assign it to all resources in this Helm chart, this is something we need to avoid for now.

 - Change `auto_update: false` if you do not want the cluster to be [auto-updated](https://help.blazemeter.com/docs/guide/private-locations-how-to-enable-auto-upgrade-for-running-containers.html?tocpath=Private%20Locations%7CPrivate%20Locations%20Knowledge%20Base%7C_____3) (Not recommended though).
 ```yaml